top of page

 For a more thorough description of the theory and practice of Existential Analysis, click here

 Existential Analysis means an analysis of the conditions necessary for a life in which values have their place and that is self-shaped and dignified.
 The aim of Existential Analysis is to develop one’s perceptiveness and individual activity (capability for commitment) in one’s experiences, relations and actions.
-This means that Existential Analysis deals with the personal conditions prerequisite for a meaningful existence in cases where these are blocked by psychic illnesses or troubles.
+This means that Existential Analysis deals with the personal conditions prerequisite for a meaningful existence in cases where these are blocked by psychological illnesses or troubles.

-The concepts of the GLE constitute an elaboration of Frankl’s approach and, in particular, include work on emotions and biography.
+These developments of the GLE constitute an elaboration of Frankl’s approach and, in particular, include work on emotions and biography.
 This is especially important since the existential analytical and logotherapeutical anthropology sees humans as beings who constantly shape their lives with conscious or unconscious decisions.
 But decisions can only be taken in a meaningful way, if the values in question are made conscious, are experienced and are weighed against each other.
 This act requires perceptivity as far as the world around is concerned instead of self-absorption.
 Furthermore, this is only possible if one has access to one’ s emotions which bring a person in touch with his or her values.

 Existential Analysis does not see a person as the mere result of intrapsychic processes or of the influences of his environment, but as someone who can shape him or herself in those things that count in life.
 Therefore notions like being (existence), relation (values), freedom of decision, responsibility (conscience) form the fundamental concepts of the existential analytical way of thinking and they all lead to the idea of “meaning” (=logos).